 In the late 1930s, when Gill was living at Pigotts, he conducted an affair with his model and family servant, Daisy Monica Hawkins.
 For once, Gill’s wife objected and so it was arranged for Daisy Monica to move to Capel where she lived for some years, helping with the business.
 In 1943, after Gill’s death, a struggling young artist called Edgar Holloway visited the Monastery for a period of reflection.
 There was an immediate attraction between Holloway and Daisy Monica, and they were married six weeks later in Abergavenny and spent most of the following years helping to run the guest house.
 This came to an end in 1949 when Edgar accepted an invitation from Philip Hagreen to join the Guild of St Joseph and St Dominic, where he stayed to the end – he was to be its last chairman.
 He had three children with Daisy Monica, who died in 1979.
 Holloway continued to visit the Black Mountains for the rest of his life.
 Indeed, it was here that he rediscovered his appetite for painting watercolours in the 1970s.

-Yet another romance bloomed when an RAF Warrant Officer called Wilfred Davies visited the Monastery and fell in love with Betty’s eldest daughter, Helen; they married in 1951.
-In 1956 Betty died and for a while the guest house was carried on by Jane and Felix Cribb.
+Yet another romance bloomed when an RAF Warrant Officer called Wilfred Davies visited the Monastery and fell in love with Betty’s eldest daughter of her first marriage, Helen; they married in 1951.
+In 1956 Betty died and for a while the guest house was carried on by her daughter Jane and Laurie Cribb’s son Felix who had recently married.
 After they left, a non-family housekeeper was appointed and then, in 1961, Mary Gill herself died, leaving the now run-down monastery to Wilfred and Helen.
-Wilfred had now retired from the RAF and the couple decided to move to the monastery to restore its fortunes, assisted by his brother-in-law Paul Pepler and his wife, who also moved back to Capel.
+Wilfred had now retired from the RAF and the couple decided to move to the monastery to restore its fortunes, assisted by his brother-in-law Paul Pepler (Helen’s brother) and his wife, who also moved back to Capel.
 Over the next few years, Wilfred and Paul conducted a systematic programme of repair and improvement.
 He also found time to cultivate the former monastic kitchen garden, brew industrial quantities of beer, and to play the ukulele at family gatherings.
-Both couples had large families, so the dark corridors again reverberated to the sound of children’s voices.
+Both couples had large families, so the dark corridors again reverberated to the sound of children’s voices, strangely, all descended from Eric Gil and Hilary Pepler.
 During the two decades that they lived there, Monastery hospitality was greatly appreciated by members of their large extended family, friends of their children, an assortment of neighbours, visitors to the holiday flats in the former west cloister, as well as other sundry individuals, many connected with Gill or Father Ignatius.

 One of the guests in this period was former Guild Postulant and controversial friar, Fr Brocard Sewell who stayed for over a year around 1970 after he had made himself persona non grata with the Carmelite Order by opposing the Papal Encyclical, Humanae Vitae.
 Sewell was also involved in the setting up of the Fr Ignatius Memorial Trust.
 Wilfred Davies was secretary of this venture and organised the clearing of all the accumulated rubble and fallen masonry from the ruined abbey church.
 He also instituted the annual pilgrimage to the site, which began with the abbey church centenary in 1972, and continues to this day.